 After being separated from the rocket, the spacecraft was pushed to an altitude of 74 miles, sustaining up to 10 Gs.
 Ariane Cornell, Blue Origin’s host for the launch and also Head of Astronaut Strategy and Sales, explained that this is “well within what humans can take, especially for such a short spurt of time.”

 The Washington-based company is planning on offering touristic rides to space in a few years.
-The idea is to send passengers at the edge of space – around 62 miles above the ground – where they would experience floating in zero gravity for ten minutes or so.
+The idea is to send passengers at the edge of space, around 62 miles above the ground.
+Once up there, they would experience floating in zero gravity for ten minutes or so.

 How does it work?
-Before you could experience this weightlessness in space, you would have to board New Shepard’s passenger capsule, which sits on top of the rocket booster.
-Once you would reach the edge of space, the capsule would separate from the rocket, which would reignite its engine to land back on the ground.
+Before you could experience this weightlessness in space, you would have to board New Shepard’s passenger capsule.
+The one that sits on top of the rocket booster.
+Once you would reach the edge of space, the capsule would separate from the rocket.
+It would then reignite its engine to land back on the ground.
 After a few minutes spent in space, the capsule with the lucky passengers would fall back to Earth using parachutes.

 Although this mission was successful, you won’t go to space anytime soon.
 Blue Origin has yet to run more tests, including another escape test.
 For now, the test dummy Mannequin Skywalker is the only one to enjoy the ride.
-During today’s flight, it was surrounded by payloads for collecting data from NASA, universities, and companies, as well as some additional payloads made by Jeff Bezos’ employees.
+During today’s flight, it was surrounded by payloads for collecting data from NASA, universities, and companies.
+Some additional payloads included “stuff” made by Jeff Bezos’ employees.
 This is also known as the “fly my stuff” program.

 In a recent interview with Business Insider, Jeff Bezos mentioned that trying to get people to go to space is the most important thing he is working on at the moment.

 Rumor has it Blue Origin will make space travel possible for $200,000.
-Virgin Galactic – Richard Branson’s company – has already sold more than 700 tickets, for $250,000 each, to tourists who will go to sub-orbital space.
+Richard Branson’s company Virgin Galactic has already sold more than 700 tickets, for $250,000 each.
+For this price, the buyers will go to sub-orbital space.
 Elon Musk is making his BFR a reality.
 Boeing is working on its SLS.
 And so on.
 You get the idea, the billionaire space race has begun!